Bumblefoot Chicken Picture

 • Save

-Bumblefoot is the result of an infection in one of the joints in the chicken’s foot.
-It is often caused by a small cut or scrape that develops into an infection and degenerates to the point where it can cause severe lameness in the chicken.
+Bumblefoot results from an infection in one joint in the chicken’s foot.
+It is often caused by a minor cut or scrape that develops into an infection and degenerates to where it can cause severe lameness in the chicken.

 According to IamCountryside Daily, “Bumblefoot in chickens usually occurs when a chicken stands on something sharp, such as a piece of wire.”

-It can also be brought on by walking in an infected yard or laying down in wet bedding made of pine shavings.
+Walking in an infected yard or laying down in wet bedding made of pine shavings can also bring it on.

 The infection can cause swelling and often put pressure on the nerves in the feet, causing pain.
 It may also lead to lameness or even paralysis if not treated properly.